zhaokg/Rbeast/README.md

         gcc -c -fPIC -pthread -DR_RELEASE  -I/opt/R-devel/lib/R/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign  *.c
         g++ -c -fPIC -pthread -DR_RELEASE  -I/opt/R-devel/lib/R/include -O2 -Wall            -mfpmath=sse -msse2 -mstackrealign  *.cpp
         ```
-        > "**/opt/R-devel/lib/R/include**" is the R's path for the include header files such as R.h.
+        > `/opt/R-devel/lib/R/include` is the R's path for the include header files such as R.h.
 Replace it with the correct one for your machine.
-On Windows, the path is typically "**C:\Program Files\R\R-4.1.0\include**".
+On Windows, the path is typically `C:\Program Files\R\R-4.1.0\include`.

     3. Link all the objects into the R dll library

         `gcc -shared  -L/opt/R-devel/lib/R/lib  -lpthread -lm -lR *.o -o Rbeast.dll`

-        > "**/opt/R-devel/lib/R/lib**" is the R's path for the static/import libraries such as libR.so.
+        > `/opt/R-devel/lib/R/lib` is the R's path for the static/import libraries such as libR.so.
 Replace it with the correct one for your machine.
-On Windows, the path is typically "**C:\Program Files\R\R-4.1.0\bin\x64**".
+On Windows, the path is typically `C:\Program Files\R\R-4.1.0\bin\x64`.
 On Windows, MinGW compilers should be able to link with the R.dll file directly, but for MSVC, R.dll has to be first exported as an import library to be linked.

 4. The R dll library is useful ONLY if you intend to call the dll directly, as shown below.